AustinCodingAcademy/311_wk6_day2_authentication/README.md

 NOTE: You may need to change and un-change something in your code in order for nodemon to register these new environment variables.
 Saving the files does that for us.

 3. Now we need to create a couple of users for our application to use.
 We will do this manually for now.
-Go to the main page of your Auth0 dashboard in your browser, select "Users & Roles" -> "User", then click "Create User".
+Go to the main page of your Auth0 dashboard in your browser, select "Users & Roles" -> "Users", then click "Create User".
 Leave the default connection type and enter an email and password for your user.
 For example:

 ```yaml
 email: test@example.com